U.S. Federal Sentencing Guidelines

 - Note: If you’re facing charges in federal court, you’ll appreciate the free resources available at my new site: PrisonProfessors.com.
 I invite you to learn more.

 The defendant’s attorney will prepare a sentencing memorandum to argue the merits of a lower sentence.
-The Booker decision, however, suggests that defendants have a personal responsibility if they want to p themselves in the best possible position at sentencing.
-A deliberate plan for a lower sentence should include an well-thought out sentencing narrative.
+The Booker decision, however, suggests that defendants have a personal responsibility if they want to top themselves in the best possible position at sentencing.
+A deliberate plan for a lower sentence should include a well-thought-out a sentencing narrative.

 With a strong sentencing narrative, defendants have an opportunity to become their strongest advocates for leniency at sentencing.